What are the Top Plastic Surgery & Minimally-Invasive Procedures?

 From 2017, we see minimally invasive cosmetic procedures grow at a slightly higher rate than surgical procedures.
 And in general, the top surgical procedures focus on the body, while the top minimally invasive procedures focused on the face.

-Here is the data collected from American Plastic Surgery Society:
+Here is the data collected from the American Plastic Surgery Society:

 Total of 1.8 million cosmetic plastic surgery procedures performed in 2017.
 Top 5 were: